-Homes in Ireland are fully cleaned from top to bottom in preparation for the Christmas season.
-Mantles are often decorated with holly and mistletoe is hung in doorways.
+Homes in Ireland are thoroughly cleaned from top to bottom in preparation for the Christmas season.
+Families decorate mantles with holly and hang mistletoe in doorways.
 According to tradition, you're supposed to kiss another while you're under the mistletoe.
-This tradition is not only popular in Ireland, but in many other countries including the US.
+This tradition is not only found in Ireland but in many other countries including the US.

 Irish families do decorate yards and trees as well, much like in America and England.
 Whole neighborhoods will put up lights, trying to outdo one another with Christmas cheer.
-The trees are often decorated with holly and ribbons, and set near the windows to allow them to be seen by passerby.
+The trees are often decorated with holly and ribbons and set near the windows to allow passersby to see them.

-Advent Calendars are a popular item among Irish children.
-Beginning the first day of Advent and every day thereafter, a little door is opened in the calendar and a chocolate or small toy is revealed.
-This is a fun way for children to count down the days until Santa comes.
+Advent Calendars are a favorite item among Irish children.
+On the first day of Advent and every day thereafter, a little door is opened in the calendar, and a trinket or candy is revealed.
+Advent calendars are a fun way for children to count down the days until Santa comes.

 During the holiday season, it is common for families to give a small gift of money to those who perform regular services (such as the postman).
-This giving is to show appreciation to those who do for others.
-The amount may not be much, but if every family gives a little it adds up quickly for these service workers, giving them a pretty good Christmas Bonus.
+This giving is to show appreciation for their work.
+The amount may not be much, but if every family gives a little, it adds up quickly for these service workers, giving them a pretty good Christmas bonus.

 Ireland is a predominantly Roman Catholic country and, as with many other Roman Catholic areas of the world, Christmas mass is on the night of Christmas Eve instead of the morning of Christmas.
-It is usually conducted and midnight, and everyone who attends the mass is given a candle, blessed by the bishop of the church, to light.
+It is usually conducted and midnight and everyone who attends mass receives a candle to light.

 Children do not leave out stockings, but sacks to be filled with toys on Christmas morning.
 After dinner is eaten on Christmas Eve, it is common for families to set aside milk and bread (or mince pies and Guinness) as a sign of hospitality.
-Another tradition is to leave the door unlatched (I don't really recommend it, though).
-This could be a part of the tradition of the lighted window.
+Another tradition is to leave the door unlatched (I don't recommend it, though).

 A lit candle, decorated with sprigs of holly, is left in a window overnight.
-This is symbolic, as are many traditions, of the days of yore when candles left in windows would help light the way of any traveler's passing by.
-As a candle left in a window overnight isn't the safest idea, today many families use an electric candle which plugs into the wall.
-Electric candles are significantly safer than their wax counterparts.
+The candle is symbolic of the days of yore when candles left in windows would help light the way of any passing travelers.
+As a candle left in a window overnight isn't the safest idea, today many families use an electric candle.

 Nollaig Shona Dhuit (that's 'Merry Christmas' in Irish Gaelic!)
 Christmas day in Ireland is focused more on the religious holiday than the more secular style Christmas celebrated in other countries.
 That said, children do receive gifts from Santa.

-A white Christmas is highly desirable, but snowfall in Ireland is fairly light, so a snow-filled holiday doesn't always happen.
+A white Christmas is highly desirable, but snowfall in Ireland is relatively light, so a snow-filled holiday doesn't always happen.

 Christmas day is a time for families, so gatherings are often quite large.
 Dinner is generally served early in the afternoon instead of later at night.
-The main course of the meal is usually a goose, chicken, or a turkey.
+The main course of the meal is usually a goose, chicken, or turkey.
 Sides include stuffing, gravy, and, of course, potatoes.
-This is usually the largest meal of the year for many.
+Christmas dinner is often the largest meal of the year.
 Dessert is usually a Christmas pudding with a rum-based sauce.
-Some families have what they refer to as “American biscuit tins,” tin cans full of layers of cookies.
-The rule when eating form the biscuit tin is that the first layer must be completed before anyone can start on the second layer.
+Some families have what they refer to as “American biscuit tins,” tin containers laden with cookies.
+The rule when eating from the biscuit tin is that the first layer must be consumed before anyone can start on the second layer.

 St. Stephen's Day & The Wren Boys

-The story goes that a wren gave away St. Stephen's presence when he was hiding away and he was caught and killed.
+The story goes that a wren gave away St. Stephen's presence when he was hiding away, and he was caught and killed.
 Wrens have since been referred to as “the Devils Birds.”
 Because of this, "wren boys" go door to door in what is known as the "Wren Boys Procession" caroling for treats while carrying a dead wren on a stick.
-Today, the wren is not an actual dead bird, but a representation make of plastic or rubber.
+Today, the wren is not an actual dead bird, but rather a representation made of plastic or rubber.

 Fun Christmas Traditions in Ireland

 Many Irish Christmas traditions have been carried over from our ancestors, though some newer ones have cropped up recently.
-Time honored classic traditions include the Christmas mass, the lighted window and the decorations.
-Some of the newer traditions are a bit more diverse, but fun.
+Time-honored classic traditions include the Christmas mass, the lighted window, and the decorations.
+Some of the more modern traditions are a bit more diverse, but fun.

 In and around Dublin, it is a common occurrence for families to sit and read “The Dead,” a short story from James Joyce’s “The Dubliners.”
-This is basically an Irish version of A Christmas Carol, highlighting magic of life and death.
+"The Dead" is an Irish version of A Christmas Carol, which highlights the magic of life and death.

 Perhaps the best Irish Christmas tradition is the one that doesn’t take place until after the New Year.
-On January 6th, Ireland celebrates the Feast of Epiphany, or Nollaigh na mBean.
-This is, essentially, Women’s Christmas, in which women are encouraged to take the day to themselves to relax, shop, go to a spa, or whatever else their heart desires.
+On January 6th, Ireland celebrates the Feast of Epiphany or Nollaigh na mBean.
+This is essentially a Women’s Christmas, in which women are encouraged to take the day to themselves to relax, shop, go to a spa, or whatever else their heart desires.
 Men are expected to do all the housework in their stead.

 Christmas in Ireland is a fun-filled time that focuses on families, food, and the religious significance of the holiday.
 There are many cultural aspects of this holiday as well as age-old traditions that make the Irish celebration of Christmas intriguingly unique and generally a blast.